 you shouldn't photocopy their solution and turn it in.

-that you check your email.
+information via email, it is important that you check your email

 - Academic misconduct -- cheating, plagarizing, etc. -- is bad.
 Any cases

 of academic misconduct will result in a judicial hearing, as per

 pp. 14-15 of the COA handbook.
 Possible consequences range from

 failure of the assignment to expulsion.
 For more, see the revised statement on academic